indeedeng/Mariner/README.md

 - You can generate markdown for use in Confluence/jira
 - The generateConfluenceMarkdown() creates the markdown based on two parameters: `maxIssuesAge` and `issuesByDependency`
 - `maxIssueAge` defaults to 30 days, anything over 30 days won't get written, You can edit this number.
-- The `confluenceMarkdownPath` is set inside the config.json file: "examples/confluenceMarkdown.md"
+- You can see an example of how to use in the `runFasterCode.ts` file.
 Example of confluenceMarkdown.md output:
 ```md
 ## Updated: February 22, 2021, 5:38 PM PST